Frequently Asked Questions

 What is paragliding?

-Paragliding is the simplest and most serene way to fulfill your dream of free flight.
+Paragliding is the simplest and most serene way of fulfilling your dream of free flight.
 A paraglider is an inflatable fabric wing.
 It is easy to transport, easy to launch, and easy to land.
 The pilot sits in a comfortable harness suspended by Kevlar lines from the canopy and steers the glider with two controls.
 With a paraglider, you can fly like a bird, soaring upwards on currents of air.
-Paragliders often stay aloft for hours, climb to cloudbase, and may go cross-country.
+Paragliders often stay aloft for hours, climb to cloud base, and may go cross-country.

 By contrast, parasailing is done in a modified parachute tied to a boat.
 You get dragged around and do not "pilot" a parasail.
 Parachutes on the other hand are designed to be deployed during free-fall from an airplane and to then descend to the ground while a paraglider is designed to be launched with the canopy already opened for flight and to stay aloft for an extended time.